-Another exception to the scoping rules is made for statement function arguments to statement functions.
+Another exception to the scoping rules is made for statement function arguments.
 The scope of statement function arguments is limited to the single statement forming that statement function.
 Any other use of those names within that statement function is not permitted, while any other use outside that statement function is acceptable.